 - Cozytel Chiangmai: Located just a short walk from Three Kings Monument, this low-cost hotel mostly offers a convenient location.
-You can easily walk to the famous temples but the hotel doesn’t have a lot of extra amenities.
+You can easily walk to the most famous temples in Chiang Mai but the hotel doesn’t have a lot of extra amenities.

 - Pingviman Hotel: This luxurious hotel is a great choice for those who enjoy travelling in style and sits among the best hotels in Chiang Mai.
 The elegant furnishings and on-site restaurant make you feel like royalty, allowing you to relax and test authentic Thai cuisine without leaving your hotel.

-- Anumat Premium Budget Hotel: As a three-star hotel, this option has simple features.
+- Anumat Premium Budget Hotel: As a three-star hotel, this accommodations option has simple features.
 Each room has a bed, a snack bar, and a TV.
-If you want a massage or Thai food, you’ll need to explore the city.
+If you want a massage or Thai food, you’ll need to explore elsewhere.
 Luckily, the hotel is a short walk from the Sunday night market.

-✔ Top area to stay for foodies who love shopping
+✔ Top area to stay in Chiang Mai for foodies who love shopping